Health and Saftey

 Insurance

 This does differ country to country, but if possible we recommend getting insured at least against personal injury of jammers on your site.
-It is worth talking to the venue, as they may already have something to cover members of the public (you should check this is valid for overnight stays).
-If not, then we strongly recommend you take our your own insurance for the event where possible.
+It is worth talking to the venue, as they may already have something to cover members of the public (you should check if this is valid for overnight stays).
+If not, then we strongly recommend you take out your own insurance for the event where possible.

 Last updated